 Access radio allows groups to produce and broadcast programmes for their own regions and communities.
 You can find specialist programmes on almost any topic you can imagine, created by people and groups in local communities.

-To make it easier for the broadcasters to share content and for audiences everywhere to find content they want, we also fund Access Internet Radio.
+To make it easier for the broadcasters to share content and for audiences everywhere to find content they want, we also fund Access Media NZ.

 This web platform provides hundreds of podcasts representing our diverse communities.
 Topics include culture, language, politics, gender, health and disability, children and youth and religious belief.